 I hand cut the door in a coffin shape with a small window cut out.
 The pumpkins are made from orange sculpey incised to look like pumpkins with a small green stem.
 The bat is from an EK Success Halloween punch which has a snake, a spider and the bat.
 It's my best bat shape from a punch.

-That’s it for the widow’s walk house.
-I don’t have the greatest finish photos because I was in a hurry before I left for vacation.
-These are the iPhone photos we took after I delivered the house.
-I do have a few photos of the house in progress which I will write about in a different post.
+That's it for the widow's walk house.
+I don't have the greatest finish photos because I was in a hurry before I left for vacation.
+These are the iPhone photos we took after I delivered the house, but I do have a few photos of the house in progress which I will write about in a different post.